pingcap/docs/op-guide/ansible-deployment-scale.md

 1. Remove the node from the cluster using `pd-ctl`:

-    1. View the store id of node9:
+    1. View the store ID of node9:

         ```
         ./pd-ctl -u "http://172.16.10.1:2379" -d store
         ```

-    2. Remove node9 from the cluster, assuming that the store id is 10:
+    2. Remove node9 from the cluster, assuming that the store ID is 10:

         ```
         ./pd-ctl -u "http://172.16.10.1:2379" -d store delete 10